Americans lose 3-1 to Germans in 15th Annual Sportsfest soccer match

+The original featured competition of the Sportsfest was a friendship run; however, when the club the overgrown tennis court to a pitch in 2014, the committee transitioned the focus of the sportsfest to a soccer tournament, said Uwe Zwilling, the president of S.V.
+Binsfeld.

+“Sometimes it can be difficult to get to know our American neighbors, so the festival is a great way to break the ice,” said Zwilling.

-An American soccer player (in the blue jersey) dribbles through German players during the 15th Annual German-American Sportsfest in Binsfeld, Germany, July 14, 2024.
-Competing in the Sportsfest has rendered invitations for U.S. service members to join German sports clubs around the region..
-(U.S. Air Force photo by Staff Sgt.
-Max J. Daigle)
+Several military installations around the globe have soccer teams; however, most games are played against other Department of Defense teams.
+Competing in the Sportsfest has rendered invitations for U.S. service members to join German sports clubs around the region.

+“You can make really great friends through this game, and it feels so much better to work and live in a community in which you are immersed,” said Noel Desta, a player for the 52nd FW soccer team.
+“It’s about building those personal relationships with people in the local community.”

+While the game of soccer is universal, each country brings a unique style of play that challenges players to adapt and face opponents in a non-threatening environment.

 |Date Taken: